haydarai/thesis-logbook/README.md

 1. Memory
 4 VM with 1 CPU for each VM.
 The first and second VM using Dynamic Memory with Minimum Memory 256 MB and Maximum Memory 1 GB.
 The third and fourth VM using static memory of 512 MB.
 2. CPU
-First I will initiate 2 VM, first VM will be allocated with 1 physical CPU and second VM will be allocated with vCPU cap with value 100.
+2 VM will use same static memory.
+The first VM will be initiated using spesific 1 vCPU and 1 vCPU using vCPU cap.
+Then on the next session there will be 2 VM.
+The first VM will be capped on 100 with priority of 256 and, and the second VM will be given priority of 256.

 ## Current Issues